vascolleitao/las/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

-This is an example of how you may set up SKL locally.
+This is an example of how you may set up LAS locally.
 By cloning a local copy and running the following simple example steps.

 ### Prerequisites